ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Must be 4 EBCDIC characters.

+    Valid characters are 0 \- 9 and A \- F.

     When :literal:`user\_data=""` is set, this field is set to :literal:`0000`.

     This option is mutually exclusive with :literal:`delete`.